4 Working Ways to Fix Excel Toolbar Missing Issue

 Here is how you can do so:

-• In case, if you are able to see only tabs on the MS Excel sheet but there is no command visible to you, use the Ctrl + F1 keys simultaneously to make the whole ribbon visible.
+• In case, you can see only tabs on the MS Excel sheet but there is no command visible to you, use the Ctrl + F1 keys simultaneously to make the whole ribbon visible.

 • After this, look at an Excel worksheet.